oz-code/OzCodeDemo/OzCodeDemo/07.FilterCollections/README.md

 ![Exception origin](Resources/exception.PNG)

-Looking at the code we see 31 customers going on the LINQ statement, but only one coming out.
+Looking at the code we see 31 customers going in the LINQ statement, but only one coming out.

 Going through the customer collection one by one could take a while - instead lets filter it to show only the objects that follow a specific creteria.